soxueren/atsd/api/network/series.md

 series s:1425482080 e:e-vers m:m-vers=13 t:$version_status=OK t:$version_source=collector-1
 ```

-These tags will be ignored as series tags and instead will be used to populate corresponding versioning fields.
+If the metrics is versioned,  `$version_source` and `$version_status` tags will be ignored as regular series tags and instead will be converted to corresponding versioning tags.

-If the metric is unversioned, `$version_source` and `$version_status` tags will be processed as regular series tags.